ty4tw/AsyncMQTT-SN/README.md

 Async MQTT-SN  over UDP and XBee
 ======
-*  Async MQTT-SN Gateway over XBee or UDP (running on linux)
+*  Async MQTT-SN Gateway running on linux
-*  Async MQTT-SN Client over UDP  (running on linux and Arduino)
+*  Async MQTT-SN Client  running on linux and Arduino Uno, Arduino Ehernet
+*  Program size of Async client for Arduino is 15KB.  previous Sync one is 24KB.
+*  Design concept of Async client is defferent from Sync one.
+No more MQTT-SN Message classes.

 Supported functions